Russia eyeing other countries, says Zelensky – follow live

 Report also claimed 27 were missing

-Ukrainian president Volodymyr Zelenskiy has warned that Russia’s invasion of his country was just the beginning and that Moscow has ambitions to invade other countries.
+Ukrainian president Volodymyr Zelensky has warned that Russia’s invasion of his country was just the beginning and that Moscow has ambitions to invade other countries.

 Zelensky’s comments came as Russian state media claimed that the sinking of the Black Sea warship Moskva left one sailor dead and 27 missing.